mrtrust/angular6-webpack4-skeleton/README.md

 And that's all, you can open browser and go to [localhost:8080](localhost:8080).
 ### Login into docker container

-`docker exec -t -i angular-starter /bin/bash`
+`docker exec -t -i skeleton-angular-6 /bin/bash`